Pwd command linux usage examples

 Command definition

-command stands for "print working directory" and is used in Linux and Unix-like operating systems to display the current directory in which the user is working.
+The pwd command stands for "print working directory" and is used in Linux and Unix-like operating systems to display the current directory in which the user is working.
 When executed, it outputs the full path to the current directory, allowing users to confirm their location within the filesystem hierarchy.

 Usage examples